llock1/license-key-system/README.md

 ## Environment Variables

-To run this project locally, you will need to fill your .env.devlopment file with the following informatiom
+To run this project locally, you will need to fill your `backend/.env.local` file with the following informatiom

 `FRONTEND_URL` (usually localhost:5173)